Md-Tarikul-Islam-Juel/nestJS_Websocket/README.md

 ## 🚴🏿 Setup Instructions:

 1. **Clone the Repository:**
    - Download or clone the repository to your local machine.

 2. **Create Environment File:**
    - Navigate to the root directory.
    - Create a `.env` file based on `.env.example`.
    - Modify the variables in `.env` according to your configuration.

 3. **Install Dependencies:**
    - Open your terminal.
    - Run `yarn install` or `npm install` to install project dependencies.

+4. **Setup Docker:**
+   - Ensure Docker is installed on your machine.
+   - Run docker-compose up -d to start the PostgreSQL DB container.

-4. **Import Postman Collection:**
+5. **Import Postman Collection:**
    - Locate `NestJs_webSocket.postman_collection.json` in `documents/postman/`.
-    - For web socket your will find a socket configuration process in `documents/postman/websocket`.
+   - For web socket, you will find the socket configuration process in `documents/postman/websocket`.
    - Import the collection into Postman.

-5. **Run the Project:**
+6. **Run the Project:**
    - Start the project with `npm start` or `yarn start` in the terminal.

-6. **Access Swagger Documentation:**
+7. **Access Swagger Documentation:**
    - Open `http://localhost:3000/api` in your web browser to view the Swagger documentation.